jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 about those components, and their hierarchical relationships.
-SBOMs may include open source or proprietary software and can be widely available or access\-restricted.
+SBOMs may include open source or proprietary software and can be widely available or access\-restricted.”
 Further, NTIA defined the minimum elements for a
 SBOM as three broad, interrelated areas:
-1\.Data Fields: Documenting baseline information about each component that should be tracked.
 1\.
+Data Fields: Documenting baseline information about each component that should be tracked.
+2\.
 Automation Support: Allowing for scaling across the software ecosystem through automatic generation and machine\-readability.
-1\.
+3\.
 Practices and Processes: Defining the opera\- tions of SBOM requests, generation, and use.
 Furthermore in July, both the House of
 Representatives and the Senate began drafting legislation in two separate committees.
-The Houses Homeland Security Committee intro\- duced seven bipartisan bills, five of which focused strictly on strengthening cybersecurity, including a Pipeline Security Act, and Cybersecurity Vulnerability Remediation Act.
+The House’s Homeland Security Committee intro\- duced seven bipartisan bills, five of which focused strictly on strengthening cybersecurity, including a “Pipeline Security Act,” and “Cybersecurity Vulnerability Remediation Act.”
-The Senates Homeland Security and Governmental
-Affairs Committee introduced The Supply Chain
+The Senate’s Homeland Security and Governmental Affairs Committee introduced The Supply Chain
-Security Training Act, calling it, bipartisan legisla\- tion to help protect against cybersecurity threats and other technological supply chain security vulner\- abilities that arise when the federal government purchases services, equipment or products.
+Security Training Act, calling it, “bipartisan legisla\- tion to help protect against cybersecurity threats and other technological supply chain security vulner\- abilities that arise when the federal government purchases services, equipment or products.
-Whats Happening in the
+What’s Happening in the
 United Kingdom?
 In May 2021, the U.K. government announced that it was seeking advice on defending against digital supply chain attacks from organizations that either consume IT services, or MSPs that provide software and services.
-As supply chains
+“As supply chains
 become interconnected,
-vulnerabilities in suppliers
+vulnerabilities in suppliers’
-products and services
+products and services ...
 become more attractive
-targets for attackers.
+targets for attackers.”
- U.K. governments request for advice on defending against digital supply chain attacks
+— U.K. government’s request for advice on defending against digital supply chain attacks ­
 35
 2021 STATE OF THE SOFTWARE SUPPLY CHAIN REPORT
-CHAPTE R5 :EMERGENC EO FS OFT WA R ES UPP LYC HAI NR EGUL AT IO NA N DS TA N DA RDS The request noted:
+C H A P T E R 5 : E M E R G E N C E O F S O F T WA R E S U P P LY C H A I N R E G U L AT I O N A N D S TA N DA R D S The request noted:
 "As supply chains become interconnected, vulnerabilities in suppliers' products and